Greetings, my friends, meeting and surpassing all audience expectations every day.

 I should have done that in the first hour.

-I always try on open line Friday to get the phone calls in the first hour.
+I always try on Open Line Friday to get to phone calls in the first hour, and today I failed.

 Not really a failure in the big sense of the word, but still, I should have done it and I didn't did it.